• Skip to primary navigation

 What Kind of Bread Works?

 Any kind!
 Sourdough, einkorn, whole wheat, rolls, baguettes, croissants, biscuits, challah, sandwich bread…..you name it, and there’s a recipe for it.
-Some bread will work better using different methods, but they can all be repurposed somehow.
+Some bread will work better for different methods and recipes for stale bread, but they can all be repurposed somehow.

 How to Make Croutons